nagraver/dotfiles/README.md

 # Then pass in the Brewfile location...
 brew bundle --file ~/.dotfiles/Brewfile

+# Use this to update Brewfile
+brew bundle dump --describe --force

 # ...or move to the directory first.
 cd ~/.dotfiles && brew bundle